JayRE114514/UserComment/README.md

 ## Note

-This plugin is implemented based on hooking, meaning it can only capture and save the comments added by users after the plugin is installed.
+This plugin is implemented based on hooking, meaning it can only capture and save the user-added comments after the plugin is installed.

 <b>Any user comments added prior to the installation of the plugin will not be captured.</b>